enanomapper/nano-lazar-paper/nano-lazar.md

 Table 1 summarizes the results from five independent crossvalidations for all descriptor/algorithm combinations.
 The best results in terms of $RMSE$ and
 $R^2$ were obtained with *Proteomics* descriptors and local weighted *random forest* models.
-There are however six models without statistically significant differences in terms of $RMSE$ and five models in terms of $r^2$.
-The most accurate 95\% prediction intervals were obtained with *P-CHEM* descriptors and *random forest* models, this models does not differ significantly from the best
+Six models have no statistically significant difference in terms of $RMSE$ and five models in terms of $r^2$.
+The most accurate 95\% prediction intervals were obtained with *P-CHEM* descriptors and *partial least squares* models, these models does not differ significantly from the best
 $RMSE$ and $r^2$ results.

 ## Descriptors